Overview

 The Mission

 Every year since 2009, the Bank chose a different health related non-profit organization to be the recipient of the financial proceeds generated from the Pump it Up!
 Family Fun Walk.
-In 2016, the Bank decided to change its focus and concentrate its charitable efforts on one major sustainable initiative.
+The 2024 Fun Walk marked the end of fundraising efforts toward the re-establishment of services at the Carlton Home Rehabilitation Center.
+The Bank and its Benefactors exceeded the fundraising target of $500,000 with an impressive $584,392.